CommunityHiQ/TaskTemplate/Frends.Community.Echo/README.md

 # Installing

 ---#if (EnableCommunityTask)
-You can install the task via frends UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-community/api/v3/index.json and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.Echo
+You can install the Task via frends UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-community/api/v3/index.json and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.Echo
 ---#else
-You can install the task via frends UI Task View by using `Import Task NuGet` button in Administration > Tasks.
+You can install the Task via frends UI Task View by using `Import Task NuGet` button in Administration > Tasks.
 ---#endif

 # Tasks

 ## Echo

-Repeats message
+Repeats a message

 ### Properties